open/close all folders

 - Final Boss, New Dimension: The Ender Dragon can only be found and fought in The End.

 - Flunky Boss: Sort of.
 The End is crawling with Endermen, but they won't aid the boss unless you aggravate them.
 Even then, as is the standard, attacking one won't anger the rest.

 - Glowing Eyes of Doom: These are glowing purple.

 - Griefer: She can destroy any block she flies into except for Obsidian, End Stone, and Bedrock.
 Therefore, she's generally not advisable to use a map editor or mod to hack one into the Overworld or Nether.

 - The Juggernaut: You literally cannot stop her from going where she wants- she'll just destroy most blocks she flies through and even the ones she can't destroy she'll still pass through unhindered.

 - Lightning Bruiser: She's fast and agile enough to dodge arrows mid-flight and powerful to the point that she plows through anything in her way.

 - Our Dragons Are Different: This dragon can destroy any block she touches (except for End Stone, Obsidian, and Bedrock).

 - Ramming Always Works: Unusually for a dragon, she uses this a lot.
-It's also quite effective since it can deal up to 5 hearts worth of damage and the knock back will send you flying several blocks across.
+It's also quite effective since it can deal up to 5 hearts worth of damage and the knockback will send you flying several blocks across (potentially into the void).
 The 1.9 update subverts this, giving her the ability to shoot fireballs, although she still tends to charge towards you sometimes.

 - Samus Is a Girl: Notch revealed in a Reddit interview that the Ender Dragon is female.